 In Homestead and other agricultural communities, many live and work in cramped conditions that make them more vulnerable to outbreaks.
 And many are exposed to toxic pesticides, contaminated drinking water, harmful dust from machinery, and extreme heat, as Florida offers few protections for agricultural workers.

 There have been hundreds of reported cases among farmworkers in Florida—and those numbers are vastly undercounted because of the lack of testing, particularly in remote areas.
-As of this writing, Homestead’s only major hospital reported that its intensive care unit was at capacity.

 One Homestead community member, Diana, told us she goes to work every day at a plant nursery in fear of getting infected by the virus and infecting her family.
 Her workplace has not implemented social distancing practices nor provided her with protective gear—even restrooms lack basic hygiene items like soap and toilet paper.
 But as the sole provider for her family, Diana cannot afford to stay home from work.